groue/GRMustache/Guides/sample_code/indexes.md

 The [GRMustacheFilter](../filter.md) protocol can help you extend the mustache language, and avoid preparing your data.

+**However, it may be tedious or impossible for other Mustache implementations to produce the same rendering.**

+So check again the genuine Mustache way, above.
+Or keep on reading, now that you are warned.

 Below we'll implement the special keys `position`, `isFirst`, and `isOdd`.
 We'll render the following template:

     {{% FILTERS}}